digiltd/oh-rtd-test/Comet-Visu.md

 * contact
 * dimmer

 Please feel free to add more items.
+Other possible item types are:
+* rollershutter
+* string
+* color

 Some basic examples:
 * ColorItem (will be supported in the next CometVisu-Release 0.8.2) =>